 – In a big pot bring water with salt to a boil.

-- Form dumplings - if you have wet hands (use cold or warm water) it is easier to form them.
+– Form dumplings: The best is with wet hands (use cold or warm water), they are easier to form.

-- Do a test: make small dumpling and cook it in the water; should the dumpling fall apart while cooking add more bread crumbs into the mix; should the dumpling be too solid add another egg.
+– Do a test: Make a small dumpling and cook it in the water; should the dumpling fall apart while cooking add more bread crumbs to the mix; should the dumpling be too solid add another egg.

-- Every time you form a dumpling make your hand wet.
+– Every time you form a dumpling moisten your hands.

-- Put the dumplings into the boiling water; they will be under the water but will come up to the surface.
+– Put the dumplings into the boiling water; they will be under water first but will float on the surface soon.

-- Reduce heat right away so they can be cooked in slightly boiling water which becomes lesser boiling.
+– Reduce heat right away so they can be cooked in slightly boiling water.

 – The dumplings would “soak” in the water for 20-25 minutes.

 – Depending on the size of the dumplings cooking time can reduce to 15 minutes.

-- Take the dumplings out of the water by using a slotted spoon, and serve them right away
+– Take the dumplings out of the water by using a slotted spoon, and serve them right away

-Serve them with Goulasch, or some meat dish with a juicy gravy; without the gravy the dumplings might be too dry.
+Serve dumplings with a meat dish that contains a gravy (Goulash or Beef roast); without the gravy the dumplings might taste too dry.

-If you like add other herbs into the dumpling mix, such as parsley or thyme, consider that strong herbs might be dominating the flavor too much.
+If you like add other herbs to the dumpling mix, such as parsley or thyme, consider that strong herbs might be dominating the flavor too much.
 Use them wise.